 One of the key functions of our Board is informed oversight of our risk management process.
-Our Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board, as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
+Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board, as a whole, as well as through various standing committees of our Board that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure, and our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The Audit Committee also monitors compliance with legal and regulatory requirements and reviews our information technology and data security policies and practices, and assesses cybersecurity related risks.
+Please refer to Item 1C.
+"Cybersecurity" of Part I of our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on March 28, 2024 for further information regarding how our Board administers its cybersecurity risk oversight function and the Audit Committee's role in assisting our Board with such oversight, including its responsibility for overseeing our policies, practices and assessments with respect to cybersecurity.
 The Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance practices, including oversight of processes and procedures designed to prevent illegal or improper conduct.
 The Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.